 In 2003 Mr Bray’s aunt, Mrs Spalding, who died in 2008, aged 98, executed a Will bequeathing the majority of her estate (including her home), to Mr Bray.

 In 2005 Mrs Spalding underwent a major personality change following a series of falls.
 She ‘excommunicated’ Mr Bray from her life and formed a close bond with Albert Pearce, her window cleaner.
-Mrs Spalding then went on to execute a further three Wills, all of which were in favour of Pearce.
+Mrs Spalding then went on to execute three more wills, all of which were in favour of Pearce.

-However in 2014 the Court found that Mrs Spalding had “expressly agreed” to leave her home to Mr Bray and that she should be held to that promise in light of the fact that her nephew had relied on her promise and had provided her with such a high level of care.
-The Court found that Mrs Spalding lacked testamentary capacity at the point she executed her final three Wills and instead found in favour of the 2003 Will.
+However the court concluded that Mrs Spalding had “expressly agreed” to leave her home to Mr Bray and that she should be held to that promise in light of the fact that her nephew had relied on her promise and had provided her with such a high level of care.
+The court said that Mrs Spalding lacked capacity when she executed her final three wills and that the 2003 will was the one that should be followed.

 Mr Bray therefore inherited all but £14,000 from his aunt’s estate.
-This meant that Mr Pearce was required to repay everything he had received from the estate.
+This meant that Mr Pearce was required to repay everything he had received .

-Nicholas Simmonds, the bankruptcy trustee said that this was, “one of the worst cases I have seen of a bankrupt’s failure to cooperate and to have actively taken steps to conceal property.”
+The bankruptcy trustee said that this was, “One of the worst cases I have seen of a bankrupt’s failure to cooperate and to have actively taken steps to conceal property.”

-This case does however provide a useful precedent for those looking to contest the validity of a Will on the grounds of testamentary capacity.
-Traditionally it can bes difficult to find sufficient evidence to establish a lack of testamentary capacity to the Court’s satisfaction.
-This decision shows that Courts are more willing than ever to thoroughly test a person’s capacity in order to determine the validity of a Will.
+The case provides a useful precedent for those looking to contest the validity of a will on the grounds of lack of capacity.
+It can often be difficult to find sufficient evidence to establish a lack of testamentary capacity to the court’s satisfaction, but this case shows that courts are more willing than ever to thoroughly test a person’s capacity in order to determine the validity of a will.